gagand29/Laravel-SocialMediaApp/README.md

 # Laravel Social Media App

 Welcome to the Laravel Social Media App repository!
-This project aims to develop a social media platform using the Laravel framework.
+This project aims to develop a simple social media platform using the Laravel framework.

 ## Project Status